salman1397/IoT_Home_Automation/README.md

 - Install the **ESP Rainmaker App** from Play Store/App Store, and Create an account
 - Press boot button of ESP32 for 10 Seconds for pairing mode
 - Then Press + icon on the app and connect the device with Bluetooth
-- After connect with bluetooth succesfully then required WiFi SSID and Password or Router
+- After connect with bluetooth succesfully then required WiFi SSID and Password of Router for WiFi Provisioning
 - Then automatically device added to the app

 ---